-In estimating the impact of genetic diversity on economic development, a number of issues emerge that require surmounting.
-These include measurement error, data limitations and potential endogeneity.
-An important source of mismeasurement is that, while genetic diversity data pertains only to ethnic groups, data on development outcomes are typically available at the country level but most national populations today are composed of multiple ethnicities.
-This raises the complex issue of how one might construct a measure of genetic diversity for national populations, based on genetic diversity data at the ethnic group level, that would account for diversity not only within each component group but diversity due to differences between ethnic groups as well.
-While, in principle, given appropriate data on ethnic compositions at the country level and between-group genetic diversities, the construction of a diversity measure for national populations is possible, the more prudent approach adopted by this study to tackle this problem is to restrict attention to development outcomes in the pre-colonial era when, arguably, regional populations were relatively homogenous in terms of their ethnic compositions.
+Nevertheless, while genetic diversity data pertains only to ethnic groups, data on development outcomes are typically available at the country level where most national populations today are composed of multiple ethnicities, some of which may not be indigenous to the current geographical location of these ethnic groups.
+This raises two complex tasks.
+First, one needs to construct of a measure of genetic diversity for national populations, based on genetic diversity data at the ethnic group level, accounting for diversity not only within each component group but diversity due to differences between ethnic groups as well.
+Second, one needs to account for the potential induce-